 - (1) Disclosures of interest rates on notes include cash interest rates, payment-in-kind ("PIK") interest rates and end-of-term-payment ("ETP") interest rates, as applicable.
-Unless otherwise indicated, all of the Company's variable rate debt investments bear interest at a rate that is determined by reference to the 3-Month London Interbank Offered Rate ("LIBOR").
-At March 31, 2018, the 3-Month LIBOR was 2.31%. - (2) All investments in portfolio companies are restricted as to resale and were valued at fair value as determined in good faith by the Company's Board of Directors. - (3) Investment is not a qualifying investment as defined under Section 55(a) of the Investment Company Act of 1940, as amended.
-Non-qualifying assets represent 3.63% of total investments at fair value as of March 31, 2018.
+Unless otherwise indicated, all of the Company's variable rate debt investments bear interest at a rate that is determined by reference to the 3-Month London Interbank Offered Rate ("LIBOR") or the U.S. Prime Rate.
+At June 30, 2018, the 3-Month LIBOR was 2.33% and the U.S. Prime Rate was 5.00%. - (2) All investments in portfolio companies, which as of June 30, 2018 represented 104.3% of the Company's net assets, are restricted as to resale and were valued at fair value as determined in good faith by the Company's Board of Directors. - (3) Investment is not a qualifying investment as defined under Section 55(a) of the Investment Company Act of 1940, as amended.
+Non-qualifying assets represent 2.50% of total investments at fair value as of June 30, 2018.
 Qualifying assets must represent at least 70% of total assets at the time of acquisition of any additional non-qualifying assets.
 If at any time qualifying assets do not represent at least 70% of the Company's total assets, the Company will be precluded from acquiring any additional non-qualifying asset until such time as it complies with the requirements of Section 55(a). - (4) Represents a PIK security.
-If the interest rate goes above the cap of 12.00%, PIK interest will be accrued on the excess amount and paid at maturity. - (5) All investments are valued using unobservable inputs, except the U.S. Treasury Bill which is valued using observable inputs. - (6) All investments are domiciled in the United States, unless otherwise noted. - (7) Investment is domiciled in Canada. - (8) Investments are non-income producing.
+If the interest rate goes above the cap of 12.00%, PIK interest will be accrued on the excess amount and paid at maturity. - (5) All investments are valued using unobservable inputs, except the U.S. Treasury Bill which is valued using observable inputs. - (6) All investments are domiciled in the United States, unless otherwise noted. - (7) Investment is domiciled in Canada. - (8) Investments are non-income producing. - (9) As of June 29, 2018, the Mojix, Inc. ("Mojix") loan and security agreement was amended to: (a) increase the LIBOR spread from 10.0% to 10.5%; (b) require existing shareholders to invest additional amounts of equity in Mojix; (c) grant the Company a warrant to purchase, at nominal cost, \$2,000,000 worth of shares of Mojix preferred stock being issued in conjunction with the required equity financing; and, (d) make certain adjustments to the length and timing of interest-only periods based on the accomplishment of performance milestones.
+In exchange, the Company has agreed to provide forbearance on certain covenant defaults and make available, upon certain additional equity investment by the shareholders, the remaining \$2,000,000 under the original loan commitment.
+On July 6, 2018, the Company funded a third tranche in the amount of \$500,000. - (10) In connection with the June 29, 2018 amended loan and security agreement, Mojix has agreed to grant the Company a warrant to purchase, at nominal cost, \$2,000,000 worth of shares of Mojix preferred stock.
+The warrant to be granted in conjunction with the amended loan terms will be recorded at fair value when issued.